flux-capacitor-io/flux-capacitor-io.github.io/README.md

 ### Single threaded

 Every consumer is given a single thread by default.
+You can add a thread to a consumer by adding ```.threads(2)```.
+Message routing within these threads are also separated based on segments.

 ### Message Functions